Indicators

 Publications

-The Leiden Ranking Open Edition is based on publications in the OpenAlex database produced by OurResearch.
-The most recent indicators made available in the Leiden Ranking Open Edition are based on publications in the period 2019–2022, but indicators are also provided for earlier periods.
+The Leiden Ranking Open Edition is based on publications in the OpenAlex database.
+The most recent indicators made available in the Leiden Ranking Open Edition are based on publications in the period 2020–2023, but indicators are also provided for earlier periods.

 • The publication has been written in English.

-• The publication has appeared in a core journal.
+• The publication has appeared in a source that is classified as core journal based on the criteria presented below.

 The last criterion is very important.
-A journal is considered a core journal if it meets the following conditions:
+A source is classified as core journal if it meets the following criteria:

-• The journal has an international scope, as reflected by the countries in which researchers publishing in the journal and citing to the journal are located.
+• The source has an international scope, as reflected by the countries in which researchers publishing in the source and citing the source are located.

-• The journal has a sufficiently large number of references to other core journals, indicating that the journal is situated in a field that is suitable for citation analysis.
-Many journals in the arts and humanities do not meet this condition.
+• The source has a sufficiently large number of references to other core journals, indicating that the source is situated in a field that is suitable for citation analysis.
+Many sources in the arts and humanities do not meet this criterion.
 The same applies to trade journals and popular magazines.

 Size-dependent vs. size-independent indicators